All the Brothers Were Valiant (1923 film): Plot

-Mark Shore (Lon Chaney), the elder brother of Joel (McGregor), was captain of a whaling schooner called the "Nathan Ross", but when his ship returned to port from a trip to the Gilbert Islands, he was no longer aboard.
+Mark Shore, the elder brother of Joel, was captain of a whaling schooner called the "Nathan Ross", but when his ship returned to port from a trip to the Gilbert Islands, he was no longer aboard.
 Joel, who was working on another ship at the time, asks to be transferred to his brother's ship for a 3-year sojourn so that he can try to locate him.
 The request is granted and Joel takes his brother's place on the "Nathan Ross".

-Before he sets sail, he marries Priscilla Holt (Dove) and takes his bride with him on the journey.
+Before he sets sail, he marries Priscilla Holt and takes his bride with him on the journey.
 While his family history shows that all of their men-folk were brave and courageous, Priscilla thinks that her husband is really a coward at heart.
 Priscilla rapidly gets bored with sailing, and the smell of cooking whale blubber makes her sick to her stomach.

 Joel finds his brother Mark who suddenly hops aboard the ship one night as it rounds Cape Horn.
 Mark explains that he was drinking heavily that night and the ship left port without him.
 Mark makes advances toward Joel's wife, and she complains to her husband.
 Mark tries to get Joel to change course and go with him to retrieve a cache of valuable pearls that he hid on an island, but Joel refuses.
 Mark incites the crew to mutiny by spreading rumors of the hidden treasure.
 Joel keeps order for a while but is soon overpowered and tied up.
 Aaron Burnham, the ship's carpenter, remains loyal to Joel and manages to release him from captivity.

 Mark realizes his mistake and tries to call off the mutiny, but in the melee, he is hit on the head and falls into the sea.
 Joel jumps in and tries to rescue him, but Mark disappears below the surface before he can reach him.
 The mutiny is quelled and Priscilla realizes her husband is a true hero after all.
 At the end, Joel writes in the ship's logbook "All the brothers were valiant."